Heshanexe/Serverless-Web-Application-using-7-AWS-services/README.md

 URL exposed by AWS Amplify Console.
 Therefore don't need to run any web servers or use other services to make the site available.

-To make more real applications, Like if i want to use a custom domain to host the site. i Did as below to setting up a custom domain on Amplify.
+To make this more real, Like if i want to use a custom domain to host the site. i did as below to setting up a custom domain on Amplify.